apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

     /foo/src --> hdfs://nn0:8020/foo/src

-  Submit a federation balance job locally.
-The first parameter should be a mount entry.
-The second parameter is the target path.
-The target path must includes the target cluster.
+  The command below runs a federation balance job.
+The first parameter is the mount entry.
+The second one is the target path which must include the target cluster.

     bash$ /bin/hadoop fedbalance submit /foo/src hdfs://nn1:8020/foo/dst

-  This will copy data from hdfs://nn0:8020/foo/src to hdfs://nn1:8020/foo/dst incrementally and finally update the mount entry to:
+  It copies data from hdfs://nn0:8020/foo/src to hdfs://nn1:8020/foo/dst incrementally and finally updates the mount entry to:

     /foo/src --> hdfs://nn1:8020/foo/dst

-  If the hadoop shell process exits unexpectedly and we want to continue the unfinished job, we can use command:
+  If the hadoop shell process exits unexpectedly, we can use the command below to continue the unfinished job:

     bash$ /bin/hadoop fedbalance continue